Site Announcement

 Built in Place for Commercial Operation

 Deep Fission has selected the Great Plains Industrial Park in Parsons, Kansas, to host its advanced underground nuclear reactor pilot project in partnership with the U.S. Department of Energy.
-Following the groundbreaking ceremony in December 2025, and the target completion by July 2026, the company hopes to successfully demonstrate its Gravity Nuclear Reactor before developing a full-scale commercial project at the same location.
+Following the groundbreaking ceremony in December 2025, the company hopes to successfully demonstrate its Gravity Nuclear Reactor before developing a full-scale commercial project at the same location.

 Participating in the DOE’s Reactor Pilot Program